Public law: History of public law

 Drawing a line between public and private law largely fell out of favor in the ensuing millennium, though, as Ernst Kantorowicz notes, Medieval jurists saw a concern with the Roman conception of the res publica inherent in the legal fiction of the king's two bodies.
 However, legal philosophers during this period were largely theologians who operated within the realm of Canon Law, and were therefore instead concerned with distinctions between divine law, natural law, and human law.
 The "public/private" divide in law would not return until the 17th and 18th centuries.
-Through the emergence of the nation-state and new theories of sovereignty, notions of a distinctly public realm began to crystalize.
-However, the claims made by monarchs, and later parliaments, to an unrestrained power to make law spurred attempts to establish a distinctly private sphere that would be free from encroaching State power in return.
+Through the emergence of the nation-state and new theories of sovereignty, notions of a distinctly public realm began to crystallize.
+However, the claims made by monarchs and, later, parliaments to unrestrained power to make law spurred attempts to establish a distinctly private sphere that would be free from encroaching State power.

 Public law in civil law and common law jurisdictions

-Traditionally, the division between public and private law has been made in the context of the legal systems found in Continental Europe, whose laws all fall within the tradition of civil law.
+Traditionally, the division between public and private law has been framed in the context of the legal systems of Continental Europe, whose laws all fall within the tradition of civil law.
 However, the public/private divide does not apply strictly to civil law systems.
-Given public law's emphasis on aspects of the State that are true of all systems of government and law, common law legal systems acknowledge, even if they do so unconsciously, that actions which must be prohibited by the State need not necessarily be prohibited for private parties as well.
+Given public law's emphasis on aspects of the State that are true of all systems of government and law, common law legal systems acknowledge, even if they do so unconsciously, that actions which the State must prohibit need not necessarily be prohibited for private parties as well.
 As such, legal scholars commenting on common law systems, such as England and Canada, have made this distinction as well.

 For many years, public law occupied a marginal position in continental European law.
 By and large, private law was considered general law.
 Public law, on the other hand, was considered to consist of exceptions to this general law.
 It was not until the second half of the twentieth century that public law began to play a prominent role in European society through the constitutionalization of private law, as well as the development of administrative law and various functional fields of law, including labor law, medical law, and consumer law.
 Though this began to blur the distinction between public and private law, it did not erode the former.
-Instead, it elevated public law from its once marginal state, with an acknowledgment that there are few, if any, areas of the law that are free from potential State intervention.
+Instead, it elevated public law from its once-marginal state, acknowledging that few, if any, areas of the law are free from potential State intervention.
 In Italy, for example, the development of public law was considered a project of state-building, following the ideas of Vittorio Emanuele Orlando.
 Indeed, many early Italian public lawyers were also politicians, including Orlando himself.
 Now, in countries such as France, public law now refers to the areas of constitutional law, administrative law, and criminal law.